dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T859: Evidence-based reasoning should guide understanding.
+### T859: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|